 HelloFresh is a popular meal kit delivery business.
 The company’s website uses bright colors, punchy copy and a scrollable design.
-The homepage is highly engaging, with plenty to look at, clear sections and multiple calls to action.
+The homepage is engaging, with clear sections and multiple calls to action.

 Gotham Greens is a greens grower and distributor based in New York City.
-The company’s website also uses a modern, minimalist aesthetic with a scrollable homepage.
-The website’s copy is minimal and direct, and makes it easy for customers to learn what the business does and find what they need.
+The company’s website uses a modern, minimalist aesthetic with a scrollable homepage.
+The website’s copy is minimal and direct, making it easy for customers to learn what the business does and find what they need.

 “It’s simple but effective, utilizing a one-page design to present the most relevant information without the user having to do more than scroll,” said Jake Hill, CEO of DebtHammer.

-Wix offers free, customizable website templates that you can use to create your website pages.
+Wix offers free, customizable website templates for creating your website pages.

-Figma is a web-based vector graphics editor and prototyping tool that allows users to design, prototype and collect feedback, all in one tool.
-It offers collaboration features such as real-time feedback and easy file sharing that allows team members to work together seamlessly.
+Figma and Sketch are two web-based vector graphics editors and prototyping tools that allow users to design, prototype and collect customer feedback.
+They both offer collaboration features like real-time feedback and easy file sharing, allowing team members to work together seamlessly.

 “We recommend Figma and Sketch,” said Paula Glynn, director of search marketing and digital strategy at Pixelstorm.
 “These tools integrate really well into the web development process, and using these [tools] results in pixel-perfect websites.
 They are both run by innovative companies who keep the tools and improvements updated regularly.”

-Canva is a graphic design platform that can be used to create multiple types of visual content, including graphics for your website.
-Canva is free, but you can purchase a paid subscription for increased functionality.
+Canva is a graphic design platform you can use to create multiple types of visual content, including website graphics.
+Canva is free, but paid subscriptions offer increased functionality.

-Elementor is a software company that allows users of the website builder WordPress to create and edit their websites using a drag-and-drop builder.
-The software features a built-in responsive mode and can help you speed up your website, drive traffic, and create professional-looking webpages.
+Elementor is a software company that allows users of the website builder WordPress to create and edit their websites using a drag-and-drop builder tool.
+The software features a built-in responsive mode and can help you speed up your website, drive traffic, and create professional-looking web pages.